 The Indiana Department of Transportation is scheduling a full call-out of plow trucks throughout the state in anticipation of icy conditions during Friday morning's commute.
 Weather forecasts are calling for rain, followed by freezing rain and snow.

 WEST LAFAYETTE, Ind. — Purdue University on Thursday (Jan.
 11) announced the name of its new online public university for working adults — Purdue University Global.
 The name was approved by the Executive Committee of the Purdue University Board of Trustees and the Board of Trustees of Purdue NewU.

-In the past week, the White County Prosecutor’s Office filed 11 cases related to criminal matters for a total of 338 cases so far this year.
+From Sept.
+9 to Sept.
+13, the White County Prosecutor’s Office filed 27 cases related to criminal matters for a total of 574 cases so far this year.